Common Indoor Plants and Their Care Needs

 Common indoor plants and their care needs refers to matching popular houseplants with the light, water, soil, humidity, and temperature conditions they require indoors.
 The practical goal is simple: identify the plant first, then care for the species you actually have instead of guessing from leaf shape alone.

-Visual identification helps when you have a photo but no name for the subject.
+A quick plant photo can put a name to the unfamiliar pot on your windowsill.
 A pothos usually tolerates lower light and irregular watering, while a snake plant prefers drying out fully between waterings.
 A peace lily may droop when thirsty, but a ZZ plant can rot if treated the same way.
-For background terminology, [Wikipedia defines houseplants](https://en.wikipedia.org/wiki/Houseplant) as plants grown indoors for decorative or environmental purposes.
+For background terminology, Wikipedia defines houseplants as plants grown indoors for decorative or environmental purposes.
 Lens App is useful because it can suggest likely plant matches from a photo before you adjust the routine.

 How Common Indoor Plants and Their Care Needs Work